sst/guide/_chapters/add-a-get-note-api.md

   const params = {
     TableName: process.env.tableName,
     // 'Key' defines the partition key and sort key of the item to be retrieved
-    // - 'userId': Identity Pool identity id of the authenticated user
-    // - 'noteId': path parameter
     Key: {
-      userId: event.requestContext.identity.cognitoIdentityId,
-      noteId: event.pathParameters.id
-    }
+      userId: "123", // The id of the author
+      noteId: event.pathParameters.id, // The id of the note from the path },
   };

   const result = await dynamoDb.get(params);
-  if ( ! result.Item) {
+  if (!result.Item) {
     throw new Error("Item not found.");
   }

   // Return the retrieved item
   return result.Item;
 });
 ```

 This follows exactly the same structure as our previous `create.js` function.
-The major difference here is that we are doing a `dynamoDb.get(params)` to get a note object given the `noteId` and `userId` that is passed in through the request.
+The major difference here is that we are doing a `dynamoDb.get(params)` to get a note object given the `noteId` (still hardcoded) and `userId` that is passed in through the request.

 ### Configure the API Endpoint